-The item (or the resources with which it is manufactured) is new to the market, and therefore the processors with access to the technology to recycle it is costly).
-Example:
+The item (or the resources with which it is manufactured) is new to the market, and access to the proper recycling technology is limited.

-The item has long been replaced in the market, making the technology rare .
-Examples: VHS tapes, cassette tapes
+The item has long been replaced in the market, making the recycling technology rare & costly.
+Examples: VHS tapes, film negatives, cassette tapes

-- The item is composed of hazardous materials, necessitating special transportation and labor costs in order to safely process.
+The item is composed of hazardous materials, necessitating special transportation & labor costs in order to safely process.
 Examples: Batteries, lamps.

-The logistics inherent to recycling the product in North Texas are unfavorable (i.e. the closest responsible processing facilities are far away), necessitating additional transportation costs.
+The logistics inherent to recycling the product in North Texas are unfavorable, necessitating additional transportation costs.
 Examples: Styrofoam, VHS tapes